 \subsection{Contributions}

-The main contributions of this paper are as follows: \textbf{1)} The paper proposes algorithms to optimize stochastic compositional functions over Riemannian manifolds for both bi-level and multi-level settings.
-To our best knowledge, this is the first work opening the discussion for future works.
-The algorithms are motivated by the Riemannian extension of the ODE gradient flow presented in \cite{chen2021solving} for the unconstrained Euclidean setting. \textbf{2)} Under regular Riemannian Lipschitz continuity assumptions, the algorithm does not require embedding assumption of $\cM$ in a vector space.
-Furthermore, it is independent of Riemannian operations, e.g., exponential map or parallel translate, over the manifolds resulting from the mappings of $\cM$ by the inner function(s), e.g., by $g_{\phi}$ in \eqref{eq:main1}. \textbf{3)} We provide the sample complexity of the proposed algorithms obtaining $\cO(1/\epsilon^2)$ to obtain $\epsilon$-approximate stationary solution, i.e., $\norm{\text{grad} f(x)}^2\leq \epsilon$, which is the same rate as Riemannian SGD for stochastic non-compositional problems~\citep{hosseini2020alternative} or the algorithms in \cite{chen2021solving} and \cite{ghadimi2020single} for Euclidean compositional problems. \textbf{4)} We empirically verify the effectiveness of the proposed algorithm for two-level compositional problems in the policy evaluation problem discussed in section~\ref{sec:intro}.
+The main contributions of this paper are as follows: \textbf{1)} The paper proposes algorithms to optimize the composition of two functions in the expectation form over Riemannian manifolds.
+To our knowledge, this is the first work opening the discussion for future works.
+The algorithms are motivated by the Riemannian extension of the ODE gradient flow presented in \cite{chen2021solving} for the unconstrained Euclidean setting. \textbf{2)} We provide the sample complexity of the proposed algorithms obtaining $\cO(1/\epsilon^2)$ to obtain $\epsilon$-approximate stationary solution, i.e., $\norm{\text{grad} f(x)}^2\leq \epsilon$, which is the same rate as Riemannian SGD for stochastic non-composition problems~\cite{hosseini2020alternative} or the algorithms in \cite{chen2021solving} and \cite{ghadimi2020single} for Euclidean composition problems. \textbf{3)} We empirically verify the effectiveness of the proposed algorithm for two-level composition problems in the policy evaluation problem discussed in section~\ref{sec:intro}.